monadicsystems/okapi/docs/index.md

 5. #### Headers Script

-   The `headersScript` field defines the request headers that the Endpoint accepts.
+   The `headersScript` field defines the Request Headers that the Endpoint accepts.

    There are two operations for Headers Scripts: `param` and `cookie`.